immobiliare/fastify-metrics/README.md

 #### Routes labels generation modes

-There are two different mode to generate the label for each route that the plugin can see:
+There are two different modes to generate the label for each route:

 -   `static`
 -   `dynamic`